Report faults former Gettysburg park head for private travel

 "Every last thing he did was part of his duties as park superintendent," Cohen said.

-Jeremy Barnum, chief spokesman for the National Park Service, said it was reviewing the findings and "will take any and all appropriate action."
+Jeremy Barnum, chief spokesman for the National Park Service, said the agency was reviewing the findings and "will take any and all appropriate action."

 Clark is currently stationed at a park service facility in Harper's Ferry, West Virginia, Cohen said.
 The acting superintendent at Gettysburg National Military Park is Lewis Rogers.

-Note: This story has been corrected to say Kinsley is company chairman, not president.